 Now that we have covered what Parylene conformal coating is, the three main types and their characteristics, let's look at why you should use parylene over other conformal coatings.

 - Protection.
 Each type of parylene protects against extreme heat, cold, corrosive gases, vapor, and moisture.
 These are all highly valuable benefits in the real world of aerospace, medical devices, and military equipment.
-When considering what coating to use, you must take into the account what level of protection is needed against harsh environments and extreme conditions without sacrificing functionality.
+When considering what coating to use, you must take into account what level of protection is needed against harsh environments and extreme conditions without sacrificing functionality.

 - Control.
 In order to reap the benefits of any coating used, control during the application process is crucial.
 Controlling the thickness and placement is easy to control in the dimer processes.

 - Conformity.
-Parylene conforms even to surfaces without pooling, bridging or spotting.
-Since parylene is applied while it is a gaseous state, it can adhere to unusually shaped surfaces and reach small crevices.
+Parylene conforms even to surfaces without pooling, bridging, or spotting.
+Since parylene is applied while it is in a gaseous state, it can adhere to unusually shaped surfaces and reach small crevices.